 Throughout my years as a mom, I have always tried to remind myself that my toddler, is in fact, still a baby themselves.
-They seem like an older child the second the new baby arrives, but in the bigger picture of life they are still so young.
-Tantrums, tears, sleep battles and emotional rollercoasters come as you are trying to do it all.
+They seem like an older child the second the new baby arrives, but they are still so young in the bigger picture of life.
+Tantrums, tears, sleep battles, and emotional rollercoasters come as you try to do it all.
 I can handle the tantrums and the tears . . . kind of.
 Don’t get me wrong, they are tough, but fighting bedtime when I have no energy left to give is where I have always struggled the most.
 And bringing home a new baby can wreak havoc on keeping your toddler’s sleep on track.

 Why are Sleep Battles Happening?

-I find that the sleep battles start out of the blue a few weeks or months after baby arrives while other times they progressively get worse right from the start of baby coming home.
+I find that the sleep battles start out of the blue a few weeks or months after baby arrives, while other times, they progressively get worse right from the start of baby coming home.
 Sometimes we do not even associate baby coming home with the sleep disruptions because it seems so long after.
-Whatever the case, the disruptions often come down to the fact that you just don’t have the same time to devote to your toddler as you used to.
-This is a huge adjustment for your toddler and they now feel left out and in a way they might feel as though they have been replaced. **cue mom guilt**
+Whatever the case, the disruptions often come down to the fact that you don’t have the same time to devote to your toddler as you used to.
+This is a huge adjustment for your toddler, and they now feel left out, and in a way, they might feel as though they have been replaced. **cue mom guilt**

 10 Tips to Help Keep Toddler Sleep on Track

 1. Fill up their cup!